 Numerous projects and papers based on V-Dem data are being produced by academics and professionals.
 The V-Dem team is working hard to make V-Dem a useful and accessible source for as many as possible and to facilitate usage of V-Dem data for policy makers, researchers, students, and media around the world.
-As of today, more than 320,000 users from over 200 countries downloaded the dataset.
+As of today, the datasets have been downloaded more than 360,000 times by users from over 200 countries.

 V-Dem Institute has a visiting scholar program for leading international scholars in the field of democracy research.
 The scholars generally spend a week at the V-Dem Institute, University of Gothenburg, to present their work on a V-Dem related theme, such as democratization, effects of democratization, electoral violence, persistence of inequality in new democracies etc. The seminars are open for the general public.
-During 2015-2022, the Institute hosted over 100 visiting scholars.
+During 2015-2023, the Institute hosted over 100 visiting scholars.